Ryguy0777/NewerSMBW-translatable/readme.md

 ### Adding a Translation

 Pull requests to add or improve translations will gladly be accepted.
-LevelInfo must be edited using ['Wakanameko's UTF LevelInfo Editor'][utfed].
+LevelInfo must be edited using [Wakanameko's UTF LevelInfo Editor][utfed].

 For BMG editing, refer to the BMG INFO.txt file.